afafbioinfo/IPANEMAP/README.md

 # IPANEMAP
 ### Integrative Probing Analysis of Nucleic Acids Empowered by Multiple Accessibility Profiles.

-A software for predicting stable RNA secondary structures compatibles from multiple chemical probing (SHAPE, DMS...)  reactivities profiles.
+IPANEMAP is a software for predicting stable RNA secondary structures compatibles from multiple chemical probing (SHAPE, DMS...)  reactivities profiles.
+It outputs one or several secondary structures, corresponding to the conformers best supported by  experimental data and thermodynamics.
-The output is an optimal centroid structure.

 ## Installing IPANEMAP